 This report is useful when you need a quick overview that you can share with the project team.

-For more details about the Project Status report, read this Help article.
+For more details about the Project Status report, read this knowledge base article.

 If the lines jump upwards, that’s a sign of either added scope or consistent underestimation of tasks.
 If they jump downwards, that might mean that scope was cut to meet the deadline or that your team is logging a bunch of hours all at once, instead of as they go.

-For more details about the Remaining Trend report, read this Help article.
+For more details about the Remaining Trend report, read this knowledge base article.